 The photo below was taken with the Zenmuse X5S in JPEG and RAW formats.
 The sun is a bit overexposed, and the foreground is a bit underexposed, so making the photo look natural will take some editing.
 Adjusting tones in each format gives us a clearer picture of how JPEG and RAW differ from one another.

-The main problem with JPEG images is that they are compressed and information is lost, so you don’t have as much control over how they look in post-production.
+The main problem with JPEG images is that they are compressed, and the information is lost, so you don’t have as much control over how they look in post-production.
 Take a look at the edited JPEG image below.
 When shadows and highlights are reduced, the trees in the foreground look somewhat unnatural, and the sun still looks overblown.

 Since no information is compressed in RAW, RAW files retain more details than JPEGs.
 After the same toning, the RAW image looks much more appealing and natural.

 With RAW images, you can also more easily correct white balance issues in post.
 Depending on what type of light you are shooting in and your white balance settings, you may end up with a color cast: a tint that gives your image unwanted coloration.
 The photo below was taken with the Phantom 4 Pro in JPEG and RAW formats.